ScottyMcCotty/AdventOfCode/README.md

     session = 53616c74...

-And, uhh... super lame, but create a `Makefile.config` depending on your platform.
+And, uhh... super lame, but in your top-level directory (the one containing `2020` and `2021`), create a `Makefile.config` depending on your platform.
 For DOS:

     JAVA = java
     JAVAC = javac
+    JAR = jar
     PYTHON = python3
     RM = del
     CP = copy